 Very many congratulations to Marie Carroll for her award as Teacher of the Year in the Students’ Union annual award on Tuesday.
 The award is richly deserved.
 For many years Marie has delivered highly effective, professional and sensitive teaching and support to students.
 Read more

-I have a special interest in promoting gender balance in Computer Science, where there is an under-representation of women, and I am active in a number of groups trying to inspire young women to join our exciting subject, including leading the School's Athena SWAN project.
+I am a Senior Lecturer in Computer Science and I am active in a number of groups trying to inspire young women to join our exciting subject.

 I studied BSc Hons Mathematics at Manchester Metropolitan University 2011-2014.
 I achieved a 1st class honours as well as the Institute of Mathematics (IMA) award.
 During my undergraduate degree, I particularly enjoyed the statistics modules, and chose a final year project that involved creating statistical software in an engineering software package.

 I am currently studying a Ph.D. in computational optimization, at Manchester Metropolitan University, entitled "Task Scheduling with Human Resource Allocation and Routing".
 I am collaborating with industry, Service Power, a world leader in field service scheduling.
 Furthermore, I have submitted my first research paper titled "Technician and Task Scheduling using a Multi Assignment Decision Heuristic".

 My main research interests include; optimization, statistical analysis, graph colouring, scheduling and timetabling.
 I am also a member of the Athena Swan project, which seeks to promote STEM subjects to females and improve the gender imbalance in these subjects.